PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

 ReStructuredText Examples
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Here we show some examples of reST_ that are commonly used in PlasmaPy.
+Here we show some examples of commonly used reST_ syntax in
-Please refer to the documentation for Sphinx_ and reST_ for a list of
+PlasmaPy.
+Please refer to the documentation for Sphinx_ and reST_ for
-available directives and syntax.
+a list of available directives and syntax.

 This is an example of including headings for the document title,
 sections, subsections, and so on.
 The lines surrounding each heading are